-Nigeria abduction: At least 275 pupils missing after gunmen storm school
+Nigeria abduction: Hundreds of pupils missing after gunmen storm school

-A search and rescue team has been deployed to find the missing children, mostly aged between eight and 15.
+Search and rescue team deployed to find missing children, a majority of them aged between eight and 15.

-At least 275 pupils are missing after gunmen attacked a school in northwestern Nigeria in the second mass abduction within a week in the country.
+Hundreds of pupils are missing after gunmen attacked a school in northwestern Nigeria in the second mass abduction within a week in the country.

-Local government officials in Kaduna state confirmed the kidnappings from Kuriga school on Thursday, but didn’t provide figures as were working out how many children had been abducted.
+Local government officials in Kaduna state confirmed the kidnappings from Kuriga school on Thursday, but did not provide figures as they were working out how many children had been abducted.

 Keep readinglist of 4 items